-As a result, from next week we’ll be trialling a system from VYTAL in some University cafes.
-VYTAL allows people to reuse containers for takeaway food and drinks.
+As a result, the University is now using a system from VYTAL in some University cafes.
+VYTAL allows people to reuse cups and bowls for takeaway food and drinks.
 It is easy to use, and if successful, we want to extend the scheme outside the University.

 Sarah Greenwood, an expert in packaging working on the Many Happy Returns project said: “Every time that a container is used again for the same purpose, one less new container is produced and placed on the market.
 So by reusing containers for our takeaway food and drinks we can reduce our impact on the environment.”

 Professor Thomas Webb, a psychologist working on the Many Happy Returns project added: “People are key to the success of any new initiative.
-That’s why psychologists are working alongside geographers, linguists, and other scientists and engineers to develop ways to reuse plastics and why we need staff and students to give it a go.
-Let us know how you get on!” (#ManyHappyReturns or @granthamcsf on Twitter).
+That’s why psychologists are working alongside geographers, linguists, and other scientists and engineers to develop ways to reuse plastics and why we need staff and students to give it a go.” (#ManyHappyReturns or @granthamcsf on Twitter).

 Caryn Masters, Director of Accommodation and Commercial Services at the University of Sheffield said: “We are proud to be supporting our academic colleagues with the Many Happy Returns research project and excited to be working with VYTAL on this fantastic scheme within our cafes.
 We are committed to reducing our environmental impact wherever possible and our partnership with VYTAL is a great opportunity for us to trial a new and more sustainable solution to waste.”